BonsonW/slow5curl/docs/slow5curl_api/slow5curl.md

 ```
 typedef struct {

   char *url;    // URL to the BLOW5 file

   /* private struct members that are not supposed to be directly accessed are not shown.
-      the order of the memebers in this struct can subject to change.
+      the order of the members in this struct can subject to change.
   */

 } s5curl_t;